jumpinjackie/forge-e33-mod/design/GREEN.md

  - In the game, the journal of Expedition 44 tells of an attempt by Expeditioners to disguise themselves as Nevrons in order to try and gain an advantage.
 It didn't work.
  - Simple creature type changing effect.
 Probably absolute dreck in draft/limited with fringe utility in constructed, but this one is all about flavor.
  - 6/10/2025: Changed to an enchantment with the type changing an activated ability.
 Also added a sac cantrip for utility.
+ - 29/12/2025: Remove the type changing activated ability to a continuous "Painter's Servant"-style add Nevron sub-type to all creatures in battlefield, graveyards and libraries.
+Also upshifted to uncommon.

 ## Nevron Pecking Order